Console Window Host (conhost.exe) Explained: What It Does and How to Tell If It’s Fake

 This step involves installing and running a scan with ESET Online Scanner to check for any additional malicious programs that may be installed on the computer..

-Download ESET Online Scanner.
+Download ESET Online Scanner

-Install ESET Online Scanner.
+Install ESET Online Scanner

-When ESET Online Scanner starts you will be presented with the start screen as shown below.
-Select your desired language from the drop-down menu and click Get started.
+On the start screen, select your language from the drop-down menu and click Get started.

-In the Terms of use screen, click Accept.
+On the Terms of use screen, click Accept.

-Select your preference for the Customer Experience Improvement Program and the Detection feedback system and click Continue.
+Choose your preferences for the Customer Experience Improvement Program and the Detection feedback system (either choice is fine), then click Continue.

-Start a Full Scan with ESET Online Scanner
+Start a Full Scan

-Select Enable for Detection of Potentially Unwanted Applications, then click Start scan.
+Select Enable for Detection of Potentially Unwanted Applications — this lets ESET catch adware and bundled junk programs, not just viruses.
+Then click Start scan.

-Wait for the ESET Online Scanner scan to finish.
+Wait for the Scan to Finish

 STEP 8: Run the System File Checker (SFC) tool